How Much Does Vinyl Decking Cost? (2026 Price Guide)

 The numbers illustrate why vinyl decking is the most cost-effective waterproof decking solution over time.
 A DIY Fuzzy-Back installation on a 100 sq ft balcony could cost as little as $525 in year one, with virtually zero maintenance costs over the following decade.
 Compare that to pressure-treated wood, which can exceed $5,000 over the same period once you account for annual staining, sealing, and inevitable board replacements.

 According to the National Association of Home Builders, wood decking requires maintenance every 1 to 2 years to prevent rot, warping, and water damage.
 Vinyl decking membrane requires only periodic cleaning with soap and water, plus an annual sealant inspection per Valordek's warranty terms.
+For the full routine, see our vinyl decking maintenance guide and how long a properly installed deck should last.

 Is Vinyl Decking Worth the Cost?